dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-zone-min-distance-to-image-borders.md

 # BarcodeZoneMinDistanceToImageBorders

-`BarcodeZoneMinDistanceToImageBorders` is a parameter to specify the minimum distance (in pixels) between the barcode zone and image borders.
+`BarcodeZoneMinDistanceToImageBorders` defines the minimum distance (in pixels) between the barcode zone and image borders.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |